sqb-bhatti/2D-Tank-Shooter-Multiplayer/README.md

 # 2D-Tank-Shooter-Multiplayer
-A very simplistic clone of a famous 2D Video game named Thomas Was Alone
+A 2 player multiplayer game using SFML graphics and network libraries.